inkVerb/VIP/Cheat-Sheets/LAMP-Desktop.md

 c.
 Web directory settings

+  - Ignore any existing `<Directory /var/www...` entries and do not change them
+    - Unless they contain `/srv` as in `<Directory "/srv/www/html">`, in which case comment them with `#`

-  - Find `DocumentRoot "/srv/http"` replace it and `<Directory...` contents to look like this:
+  - Find `DocumentRoot "/var/www/html"` replace it to look like this:
     ```
     DocumentRoot "/srv/www/html"
     <Directory "/srv/www/html">